Playlist for the aliens: almost 50 years since the Voyager Golden Records left Earth

 A breakdown of the human opus that serves as a time capsule chosen to communicate the story of human existence

-This year marks the 45th anniversary of the launch of Voyager 1, a huge leap in human scientific development that, originally sent to explore outer region planets in our solar system, has now reached interstellar space and continues to send back information to Earth.
+2027 marks the 50th anniversary of the launch of Voyager 1, a huge leap in human scientific development that, originally sent to explore outer region planets in our solar system, has now reached interstellar space and continues to send back information to Earth.
 On both the Voyager 1 and Voyager 2, NASA placed a message for extra-terrestrials, that serves as a time capsule chosen to communicate the story of human existence.

 Read all the latest music news here.